Alanda Kariza

 Alanda Kariza (born February 23, 1991) is an Indonesian writer, youth advocate, and social entrepreneur.
 She initiated the Indonesian Youth Conference as a tool for young people in Indonesia to speak up and address their aspirations.

 Education

 Alanda graduated from Binus University with a bachelor's degree in economics, majoring in international business.
 She received the Grand Scholarship for three years and Academic Merit Scholarship from the institution.
-She is currently completing her master's degree in behavioural economics at the University of Warwick, England, with the Chevening Scholarship.
+She obtained her master's degree in behavioural economics at the University of Warwick, England, with the Chevening Scholarship.
 She is also an alumnus of Global Changemakers, One Young World, and a part of the World Economic Forum's Global Shapers.
 Alanda completed a one-year fellowship at The DO School and is a Fellow of the Royal Society of Arts.